-How surface water drainage charges are calculated
+How your charges are calculated

 If you are billed based on the Rateable Value (RV) of your home, the surface water drainage cost will be calculated based on your RV figure.